Media Kit for The Original People

 Real Estate: Fact or Fiction?

-The European concept of real estate was that you lived where you built your house, your barn, your outbuildings, where you had your livestock and your fields.
+The European concept of real estate was that you lived where you built your house, your barn, your outbuildings, where you had your livestock, and your fields.
 That was their concept, where the Lenape concept was so different.
 We did not stay in one spot forever.
-We would follow the harvest though the seasons in several locations.
+We would follow the harvest through the seasons in several locations.
 In the spring we traveled from the winter villages to the Delaware River and Bay area for the fish migration.
 Later on, we walked to the seashore for the shellfish.
 In the winter we came back to our winter villages and villages in the forest.
-In this way we gave nature a chance to rejuvenate itself.
+In this way, we gave nature a chance to rejuvenate itself.
 We believed that land was a gift from the Creator for all to share just as the air, sunshine, and water.
-The Europeans’ concept was that life must be stationery, but we moved around.
+The Europeans’ concept was that life must be stationary, but we moved around.